pythonanywhere/help_pages/articles/FastHTML.md

 ```

 You have a working FastHTML website hosted on PythonAnywhere!
 However, this site
-will not currently appear on the "Web" page inside your PythonAnywhere account.
+will not currently appear on the "Web" page inside your PythonAnywhere account;
+we have a user interface that is a work-in-progress, though, and if you'd like
+to try that out, [drop us a line](mailto:support@pythonanywhere.com).

 ## Getting and listing webapps